narteche/QBDef/README.md

-# QBDeF: A QBF Family Definition Processor and Generator
+# QBDef: A QBF Family Definition Processor and Generator
 A tool to write QBF family defintions and obtain instances in QCIR or QDIMACS.

 # Description
-QBDeF is a computer-tool written in Python designed to make the generation of QBF instances easier.
+QBDef is a computer-tool written in Python designed to make the generation of QBF instances easier.
 The tool gets as input the formal defintion of a formula family in terms of some parameters and returns instances of it for specific values in the QCIR or QDIMACS formats.

 # How to use it
 The tool is written in Python, so it should work on every operating system.
 However, if you are using Windows, we recommend to run the tool using the Windows Subsystem for Liunx (WSL).